 Rangsit Thai Boat Noodles

-If you can’t get enough boat noodles, we have a new recommendation for you in Wan Chai.
-As it says on the tin, Rangsit Thai Boat Noodles offers a stylish, contemporary space in which to savour top-notch boat noodles in all their fragrant, savoury glory.
-The must-order, of course, is the Wagyu boat noodle soup (HKD138), but we also enjoy the pad thai with big prawns (HKD126) when we’re craving Thai-style noodles without soup.
+If you can’t get enough boat noodles, we have a recommendation for you in Wan Chai.
+As it says on the tin, Rangsit Thai Boat Noodles offers a stylish, contemporary space in which to savour top-notch boat noodles and other Thai delicacies in all their fragrant glory.
+The must-order, of course, is the Thai-style boat noodles (HKD138), but we also enjoy the stir-fried flat noodles with chicken or pork (HKD108) when we’re craving Thai-style noodles without soup.
 The green mango and soft-shell crab salad (HKD118) is a lighter, more refreshing dish that we favour.

 Rangsit Thai Boat Noodles, Shop 2, G/F, GARDENEast, 222 Queen’s Road East, Wan Chai, 9823 6689, book here